Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 Kentavious Caldwell-Pope Insights vs. the Suns

-- This season, Kentavious Caldwell-Pope has made 3.8 field goals per game, which accounts for 8.2% of his team's total makes.

-- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's tries from beyond the arc.
+- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's shots from beyond the arc.

-- The Suns are the sixth-best defensive team in the NBA, allowing 111.6 points per game.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the league.

-- On the glass, the Suns are ranked 11th in the league, conceding 42.9 rebounds per contest.
+- The Suns concede 42.9 rebounds per game, ranking 11th in the NBA.

-- Looking at assists, the Suns have allowed 23.4 per game, third in the NBA.
+- The Suns allow 23.4 assists per game, third-ranked in the NBA.

-- Looking at 3-pointers, the Suns have given up 11.4 makes per game, third in the league.
+- Looking at 3-pointers, the Suns are third in the league, allowing 11.4 makes per game.

 Kentavious Caldwell-Pope vs. the Suns